tpbach/CMPUT404-assignment-css-hell/README.md

 Part 1
 ======
 HTML files came with their own CSS.
-For the sake of the assignment I commented out or deleted the provided CSS.
+For the sake of the assignment I commented out or deleted the provided CSS that directly interfered with my own.
+This included deletion of paragraph, body, header and image code.
 I also added a line to reference my CSS file as the stylesheet.

 The CSS style I was aiming for was a classic book, but not too old that the paper is becoming dark and yellow.